End of Soviet-era housing waiting lists: Parliament passes new housing policy law

 - act as guarantors for developers.

-A key element of the reform will be a unified digital system in the housing sector.
+A key element of the reform will be a unified digital system for housing.
 It will:

 - store data on the housing stock,

-According to the authors, this should minimize corruption risks and eliminate “lost papers” and manual distribution of housing.
+According to the authors’ plan, this should minimize corruption risks and eliminate “lost paperwork” and manual housing allocation.

 The adopted law is a framework law.